vikiscience/Collaboration_and_Competition_with_Deep_Reinforcement_Learning/README.md

 ### Model

-The problem of agent collaboration and competition was solved by utilizing Deep Reinforcement Learning setting, particularly by implementing a MADDPG algorithm.
+The problem of agent collaboration and competition was solved by utilizing Deep Reinforcement Learning, particularly by implementing a DDPG algorithm in a Multi-Agent setting.

 For model details, see [report].